How To Prevent Package Theft: 10 Proven Steps to Keep Deliveries Safe

 Before You Begin…

-There are two basic approaches to preventing package theft.
-The first is to avoid having the package delivered to an unattended step in the first place, and the second is to make your front step or delivery area intimidating to the thieves so they don’t take the chance.
-For apartment dwellers, the best option is to redefine where the package is delivered, unless you can convince your landlord to provide a safe delivery area.
-In all cases, if you’re having something particularly expensive delivered, such as a laptop, or something that can easily be resold, ask the shipper to package the item inside another box to reduce its appeal to thieves.
-You can recycle or reuse the extra cardboard, and it may make the difference between your new laptop becoming someone else’s new laptop.
+For those wondering how to stop porch pirates, there are two basic approaches.
+The first is to avoid having the package delivered to an unattended step in the first place, and the second is to make the front step or delivery area intimidating to the thieves so they don’t take the chance.
+For apartment dwellers, the best option is to redefine where the package is delivered, unless the landlord can provide a safe delivery area.
+If not, it may be a good idea to look into the best apartment security systems that include a door camera.
+In all cases, if the item being delivered is particularly expensive, such as a laptop or something that can easily be resold, ask the shipper to package the item inside another box to reduce its appeal to thieves.
+The extra cardboard can be recycled or reused, and it may make the difference between your new laptop becoming someone else’s new laptop.

 Tips for Preventing Package Theft

-- Carefully consider where you’ll have your packages delivered.
+- Carefully consider where to have the packages delivered.

 - Track the packages after ordering so you’ll know when they’ll arrive.

-- Keep your delivery area visible and some of your home security measures obvious.
+- Keep the delivery area visible and some of your home security measures obvious.

-- Should you observe a thief snatching a package off your porch or a neighbor’s doorstep, it’s fine to shout, take a photo, and get as much information as you can about the thief and their vehicle, but do not engage or chase the thief.
+- Should you observe a thief in the act of snatching a package, it’s fine to shout, take a photo, and get as much information as possible about the thief and their vehicle, but do not engage or chase the thief.
+“I wouldn’t recommend getting involved physically,” says Stickle.
 People who have been caught can behave unpredictably, and your safety is more important than whatever is in the box.

-- Use caution when installing home security devices, especially if you’ve climbed a ladder for added height.
-If the equipment needs to be mounted on a second story or wired through the exterior, consider hiring a professional to install.
+- Use caution when installing home security devices, especially when climbing a ladder for added height.
+If the equipment needs to be mounted on a second story or you’re unsure of where to place security cameras, consider hiring a professional to install the security system.

 Need a home security system?
 SimpliSafe can help.
 With a comprehensive whole-house solution, you can be prepared for the unexpected.
 View SimpliSafe systems and prices.